chidiwilliams/chidiwilliams.com/content/post/how-to-write-a-lisp-interpreter-in-javascript.md

 ## Tail-call elimination

-Before we can claim our interpreter is complete, there's an important optimization we need to make.
+There's an important optimization we need to make before we complete our interpreter.
 You may have noticed that we did not implement a loop construct (like a "for" or "while" loop in other languages) in the earlier sections.
 That's because we don't quite need one: looping in Scheme is done by recursion—and the interpreter already supports that.

 ```scheme
 jscheme> (define sum-to